 In June 1990, Lotus won a copyright infringement suit against Paperback Software, a small company that implemented a spreadsheet that obeys the same keystroke commands used in Lotus 1-2-3.
-Paperback was not accused of copying code from 1-2-3; only of supporting compatible user commands.
+Paperback was not accused of copying code from 1-2-3-only of supporting compatible user commands.
 Such imitation was common practice until unexpected court decisions in recent years extended the scope of copyright law.

-Within a week, Lotus went on to sue Borland over Quattro, a spreadsheet whose usual interface has only a few similarities to 1-2-3.
+Within a week, Lotus went on to sue Borland over Quattro, a spreadsheet whose usual command language has only a few similarities to 1-2-3.
 Lotus claims that these similarities in keystroke sequences and/or the ability to customize the interface to emulate 1-2-3 are enough to infringe.

 More ominously, Apple Computer has sued Microsoft and Hewlett Packard for implementing a window system whose displays partially resemble those of the Macintosh system.
 Subsequently Xerox sued Apple for implementing the Macintosh system, which derives some general concepts from the earlier Xerox Star system.
 These suits try to broaden the Lotus decision and establish copyright on a large class of user interfaces.
-The Xerox lawsuit was dismissed because of a technicality; but if their planned appeal succeeds, a monopoly of unprecedented scope could still result.
+The Xerox lawsuit was dismissed because of a technicality; but if it had succeeded, it would probably have created an even broader monopoly than the Apple lawsuit may.